Stashh/self-custody/README.md

 | Server Type     | Public Electrum   | Private Bitcoin Core | Private Electrum  |
 | Private To      | None              | Passive Listeners | Active Attackers   |

+We will get to these options above, but first, let's just get started with generating a seed and helping you get those sats off an exchange and into *YOUR* wallet!

 There are three components, generating a seed, storing it and using it.
 Here are our recommendations for each, we hope you enjoy this content and provide valuable feedback, so we can always improve of knowledge, resource base, and ultimately value to our clients and the Bitcoin ecosystem.